danzen/zim-physics/README.md

 <a href="https://zimjs.com/physics" target=_blank>![physics](https://github.com/danzen/zim-physics/assets/380281/0380b4a2-9bc2-417a-98b9-31d9aaf73be6)</a>

 <p>ZIM Physics is a helper module for the ZIM JavaScript Canvas Framework that works with Box2DWeb.
-In ZIM TEN we integrated physics - see https://zimjs.com/physics - so it is as easy as:</p>
+In ZIM TEN, we integrated physics - see https://zimjs.com/physics - so it is as easy as:</p>

 ```JavaScript
 new Circle().center().addPhysics();